 Treatment for schizophrenia

 Treatment for schizophrenia is only palliative.
-The goal of schizophrenia treatment is to ease the symptoms and to cut the chances of a relapse, or return of symptoms.
+The goal of schizophrenia treatment is to ease the symptoms and cut the chances of a relapse or return of symptoms.

 Treatment for schizophrenia may include:

 Medications for the treatment of schizophrenia

 The primary medications for schizophrenia are called antipsychotics.
 These drugs don’t cure schizophrenia, but help relieve the most troubling symptoms, including delusions, hallucinations, and thinking problems.

 Older (commonly referred to as “first-generation”) antipsychotic medications for schizophrenia include:

 - Chlorpromazine (Thorazine)

 - Haloperidol (Haldol)

 - Oxilapine (Loxapine)

 Newer (“atypical” or second-generation) drugs used to treat schizophrenia include: